 Use colour and brightness contrast to highlight toilet stalls or enclosures, accessories and fixtures in a public washroom or bathing facility.
-For example, plumbing fixtures should be colour/brightness contrasted to the walls and floors to prevent someone with vision loss from accidentally bumping into them.
+For example, plumbing fixtures should be colour/brightness contrasted to the walls and floors to prevent someone with blindness from accidentally bumping into them.
 Toilet paper dispensers, soap trays and light switches can be enhanced with borders that are colour/brightness contrasted to the surrounding surface.
 Other essential items like faucets, grab bars and towel rails should also contrast in colour and brightness to their background surfaces.

 If possible, towel dispensers, waste cans and drinking fountains should be recessed into the wall.
 Towel dispensers that use motion detectors are a good choice because they are universally accessible.

 Light fixtures should not be placed around a mirror, because this will create glare.
 Instead, arrange soft, diffuse lighting to illuminate the user’s face.

 Flush controls are ideally electronically or automatically activated.
 These controls should contrast in colour and brightness to their surrounding surface.